Select Page

 What was delivered

-Project 1 Access your teaching qualification service (formally, Teacher self-service portal)
+Project 1 – Access your teaching qualification service

 Outputs include

-• A DfE identity account prototype – used for testing and development
+• A working prototype of the DfE Identity Account for testing and development

 Project details